lassepe/DifferentiableTrajectoryOptimization.jl/README.md

 ## Installation

-> :warning: This package registration is currently still awaiting approval [here](https://github.com/JuliaRegistries/General/pull/60893).
+> :warning: This package's registration is currently still awaiting approval [here](https://github.com/JuliaRegistries/General/pull/60893).
 Until registration is complete, you will have to add the package directly via the repo URL:
 > `pkg> add https://github.com/lassepe/Dito.jl`

 To install Dito, imply add it via Julia's package manage from the REPL: